tachyon-beep/kaslite/README.md

 # kaslite

 This repo demonstrates a morphogenetic architecture with "soft-landing" seeds.
-Each sentinel seed now awakens gradually: it shadow-trains as an auto-encoder, blends its output into the trunk using a ramped alpha parameter, then becomes fully active.
+Each sentinel seed now awakens gradually: it shadow-trains as an auto-encoder, grafts its output into the trunk using a ramped alpha parameter, then becomes fully active.

 ## � Project Status: Production Ready ✅

 The Kaslite morphogenetic engine has undergone comprehensive cleanup and modernization:

 ### **Recent Updates (June 2025)**

 - ✅ **Dependencies Cleaned**: Removed legacy dependencies (ClearML), updated all requirements
 - ✅ **Configuration Modernized**: Updated `pyproject.toml`, requirements files, and development tools
 - ✅ **Code Quality**: Added pre-commit hooks, updated `.gitignore`, improved packaging